FarDust/fardust-web/README.md

 npm run deploy      # Deploy to Firebase
 ```

+### Personal section

+Set `personalInfoUrl` in `src/environments/environment.ts` to the Cloud Run
+endpoint that returns your private bio.
+The personal section shows a short
+public summary by default and automatically fetches additional details when a
+valid token is available.
+The token will be sent as a `token` query parameter
+(e.g. `?token=YOUR_TOKEN`) and persisted in a `personal_token` cookie so you
+don't have to re-enter it.

 ## 📚 Learn More

 Check the source code for examples of Angular modules, components and RxJS usage.
 Feel free to explore the project and modify it to suit your own portfolio! 💻